SaiUpadhyayula/expense-tracker-api-lumigo/README.md

 # Expense Tracker REST API

-This repository contains source code which is used in the "Build REST API with Spring Boot" Ebook
+This repository contains source code for the Expense Tracker REST API.